Joël Monteiro

-Joël Almada Monteiro (born 5 August 1999) is a Swiss professional footballer who plays as a forward for Swiss Super League club Young Boys and the Switzerland national team.
+Joël Almada Monteiro (born 5 August 1999) is a Swiss professional footballer who plays as a forward for club Lecce in Italy and the Switzerland national team.

 Club career

 On 20 September 2020, Monteiro made his professional debut with Lausanne-Sport in the 2020–21 season in a match against Servette.

+On 31 August 2026, Monteiro signed a four-year contract with Lecce in Italy, with an optional fifth year.

 International career

-Monteiro was called up to the senior Switzerland national team for the Nations League games against Denmark and Spain in September 2024.
-He debuted on 8 September 2024 against Spain at Stade de Genève.
-He substituted Michel Aebischer in the 76th minute, Spain won 4–1.
+Monteiro was called up to the Switzerland national team for the UEFA Nations League games against Denmark and Spain in September 2024.
+He made his senior international debut in a 4–1 defeat to Spain at the Stade de Genève on 8 September, coming off the bench to replace Michel Aebischer in the 76th minute.

 Personal life

 Monteiro was born in Switzerland to a Cape Verdean family, and has Swiss and Portuguese nationality.
 His brother Elton Monteiro is also a professional footballer.